-The growing opioid epidemic in New Jersey is a serious public health threat to our residents.
-It is destroying lives and devastating families and communities.
+The opioid epidemic in New Jersey is a serious public health threat.
 In 2016, New Jersey lost 1,901 of our neighbors to the opioid epidemic.
-And since 2014, New Jersey’s death rate from opioid overdoses has increased by 16.4 percent and overdose rates have only increased since the beginning of the pandemic.
+And since 2014, New Jersey’s death rate from opioid overdoses has increased by 16.4 percent, and that has only gotten worse as a result of the COVID-19 pandemic.

-As a former federal prosecutor, I know first-hand the toll that addiction can take on our communities.
+As a former federal prosecutor, I’ve seen first-hand the toll that addiction can take on our communities.
 That’s why we need to address this public health crisis in the most comprehensive way possible.
-I worked with Republicans and Democrats in the House to increase funding for the State and Local Opioid Response Grant program by $500 million, which helps local organizations in our community like the Center for Prevention and Counseling in Sussex County.
+I worked with Republicans and Democrats in the House to increase funding for the State and Local Opioid Response Grant program which helps support local organizations in our community like the Center for Prevention and Counseling in Sussex County.

 Ending the opioid epidemic and fighting the abuse of prescription drugs will require leaders from government, law enforcement, medicine, and our communities to work together to find solutions.
 In Congress, I will continue to do everything that I can to find meaningful solutions to this crisis.